 Novice welders need to understand that every material demands a different approach.
 Sometimes even professional welders may have trouble in welding thinner materials.
 This is due to many factors that came into play.

-In this article, we are going to explain the fundamental ways of how to weld sheet metal that even professionals can follow.
+In this article, I am going to explain the fundamental ways of how to weld sheet metal that even professionals can follow.